-We were tasked with solving a social media issue for teens.
-We read long articles about “tech neck” and the effects of social media on families… But one issue emerged that many were talking about, but no one was making an effort to solve it: sexting.
-We found that tons of teens are sexting while parents remain in denial, leaving teens to their own devices (literally) to navigate the complicated new landscape.
+We were asked to solve a social media issue for teens.
+We read long articles about “tech neck” and the effects of social media on families… But one issue emerged that we couldn’t ignore: teen sexting.
+Many were talking about it, but none had found a solution.
+Parents remained in denial, leaving teens to their own devices (literally) to navigate a complicated new landscape.
 We flipped the deviant narrative around sexting to prompt healthy conversations and arm teens with tools to navigate the new teen sexual exploration.

 While they’ve never been pretty, the steps of teen sexual exploration used to be clear cut.
 You remember– first base means kissing, second base means touching, and so on.
-But cell phones have complicated the matter.
+But cell phones threw a wrench in the equation.
 With 76% of Americans getting their first cell phone before turning 13 (Nielsen February 2017), texting has become a natural way to communicate from an early age.
-So when teens begin their trip around the bases, their cell phones are one of the main media for communication first intimate moments.
+So when teens begin their trip around the bases, cell phones are a natural part of their first intimate moments.

 Parents and educators are in denial, assuming that teen sexters are the deviants – the “bad kids.”
-In reality, 27% of 12-17 year olds had received a sext (JAMA Pediatrics, March 2018).
-They preach abstinence when it comes to sexting, warning teens with legal consequences.
-With good intention – often referencing tales of a viral photo ruining a young girl’s life, or an appalling group text thread leaking from the locker room.
+In reality, 27% of 12-17 year olds admit to having received a sext (JAMA Pediatrics, March 2018).
+Parents preach abstinence when it comes to sexting, warning teens with legal consequences.
+They often reference tales of a viral photo ruining a young girl’s life, or an appalling group text thread leaking from the locker room.
 But ultimately, parents are failing to engage in healthy discussions around sexting, an act on its way to being universal among teens.

 In depth interviews